Dolp/The-OpenROAD-Project/docs/user/user-guide.rst

 1. Logic Synthesis: is performed by yosys_.
 2. Floorplanning -> Global Routing: is performed by `OpenROAD App`_.
-3. Detailed RoutingL is performed by `TritonRoute`_
+3. Detailed Routing: is performed by `TritonRoute`_

 To Run OpenROAD flow, we provide scripts to automate the RTL-to-GDS stages.
 Alternatively, you can run the individual steps manually.